-If the actual company performance

-for the quarter was ...Then the bonus payout

-percentage for such

-quarter was ...Greater than the target increase in annual contract valueGreater than 100%(1)80% or greater but less than or equal to 100% of the target increase in annual subscription value0%-100%(2)Less than 80% of the target increase in annual contract value0%
+If the actual company performance percentage for such for the quarter was . . . quarter was Greater than the target increase in annual contract value Greater than 100%(1) 80% or greater but less than or equal to 100% of the target increase in annual subscription value 0%-100%(2) Less than 80% of the target increase in annual contract value 0%